Superposition Without Interference? Towards Isolated Interventions via Almost Orthogonal Features in Language Models: Conclusion

 \section{Conclusion}

-We show that it is possible to fine-tune a large language model around a sparse autoencoder while keeping performance on the target dataset essentially unchanged.
-We use this setup to regularize the learned features to be almost orthogonal, thereby reducing superposition and interference between features.
-This connects our approach to the extensive literature on the identifiability of dictionary learning, where lack of orthogonality is known to cause significant ambiguities and failures.
-Beyond identifiability, we show that enforcing orthogonality leads to more diverse explanations, which is a desirable property for interpretability.
-More importantly, it enables precise local interventions: we can intervene on a single concept without affecting others.
+We argue that feature entanglement inhibits the ability to perform isolated interventions.
+Formally relating intervenability to the ICM principle, we provide an upper bound for the expected discrepancy between true and model output in terms of the representation-space interference.
+We further show that it is possible to fine-tune a LM around a fixed middle layer SAE under orthogonality regularization.
+While keeping performance on the target dataset unchanged, we reduce the interference between features.
+In doing so, we perform precise local interventions by exchanging a single concept without affecting others.
 Moreover, we are able to swap two concepts with greatly improved performance.
-These results shed light on the practical consequences of superposition in large language models and suggest that encouraging orthogonality may be a principled way to mitigate it.
+These results shed light on the practical consequences of feature interference in LMs and suggest that encouraging orthogonality may be a principled way to mitigate it. \looseness=-1